BrandonPacewic/MSVCSTLExamples/README.md

-# MSVCSTLExamples
+# Microsoft Visual C++ STL Examples

-Example code showcasing some of the capability of the MSVC C++ STL
+Example code showcasing some of the capability of the MSVC C++ STL.
+This was done in tandem with the Microsoft Student Ambassador program where I gave a brief talk about the C++ STL.
+The recording of which can be found on my YouTube channel [here]().

 ## Setup